nnaeyno/threads-basics/README.md

 multi-threaded and async data fetching and JSON writing utility. <br> It fetches data from multiple URLs concurrently using threading, processes it, and writes the data to a JSON file. <br> The final JSON file is formatted as a valid JSON array of objects.

 ## Results and comparisons:
-* Data successfully fetched from https://jsonplaceholder.typicode.com/posts/ and saved to _async_data.json_. **0.4647059440612793 seconds**
+* Data successfully fetched from https://jsonplaceholder.typicode.com/posts/ and saved to _async_data.json_. **0.4098827838897705 seconds**
-* Data successfully fetched from https://jsonplaceholder.typicode.com/posts/ and saved to _thread_data.json_. **0.39253807067871094 seconds**
+* Data successfully fetched from https://jsonplaceholder.typicode.com/posts/ and saved to _thread_data.json_. **0.38681721687316895 seconds**
+In some cases threads where faster than asynchronous processing, but generally the times were around these (from 0.35 to 0.5 seconds)

 ## Features
 1. **Concurrent Data Fetching:** Uses multiple threads or concurrency to fetch data from multiple URLs simultaneously, improving performance and efficiency.